Brits told not to mail anything abroad after cyber incident | Digital Trends

 The U.K.’s Royal Mail has told the nation’s 67 million citizens not to send anything overseas for the time being.

-The seemingly odd request by an organization whose business involves to some extent on sending letters and parcels beyond its borders is reportedly down to a cyber incident, the BBC reported.
+The seemingly odd request, by an organization whose business involves to some extent sending letters and parcels beyond its borders, is reportedly down to a cyber incident, the BBC reported.

-The Royal Mail is describing it as a cyber “incident” and not a cyber “attack” as the precise cause is currently unclear.
+The Royal Mail describes it as a cyber “incident” and not a cyber “attack” as the precise cause is currently unclear.
 The incident has been reported to the U.K.’s National Cyber Security Centre as well as the National Crime Agency.

 “We’re experiencing disruption to our international export services and are temporarily unable to despatch items to overseas destinations,” the Royal Mail said in a tweet on Wednesday, January 11.
 “We strongly advise customers to hold any export items while we work to resolve the issue.”